vivask/flactool/README.md

 -  -v verbose

 ## Examples:
-1. Convert all ape files from ~/apedir (with subdirectories) to flac
+1. Convert all dsf/wav/ape files from ~/apedir (with subdirectories) to flac

-    flactool -d ~/apedir
+    flactool -d ~/apedir -c

 2. All ape and wav files from the current directory (with subdirectories) are split with cue (if there is a cue file with a name similar to ape or wav) with conversion to flac.
 With the subsequent removal of the original ape and wav files

     flactool -s -r

+3. Convert all dsf/wav/ape files from current dir (with subdirectories) to flac then concatenate the converted

+    flactool -c -C

 ### Build
 To build from source code you need run the following commands: